Hughes of Gwerclas

-Hughes of Gwerclas were a native Welsh royal family descended from Owain Brogyntyn the illegitimate but acknowledged son of Madog ap Maredudd (one of the last Kings of Powys, of the House of Mathrafal) by a daughter of the "Maer du" or "black mayor" of Rûg in Edernion.
+Hughes of Gwerclas were a native Welsh royal family descended from prince Owain Brogyntyn the illegitimate but acknowledged son of prince Madog ap Maredudd (one of the last kings of Powys, of the House of Mathrafal) by a daughter of the "Maer du" or "black mayor" of Rûg in Edernion.
 His father granted to him and his successors the Cantref of Edeyrnion and the Lordship of Dinmael.
 These areas were both remote frontier lands situated between Powys and the neighbouring ascendant Kingdom of Gwynedd.
 From the earlier part of the 12th Century both lordships usually paid homage to Gwynedd.

 Owain had three sons.
 It is from the youngest of these sons, Iorwerth ab Owain ap Madog ap Maredudd, that the barons of Cymmer yn Edeyrnion claim descent.
 Iorwerth's son, Gruffudd ab Iorwerth, was confirmed in his lands by Edward I in 1284.
 The first recorded use of the Kymmer yn Edernion baronial title is by Owain ap Dafydd (Owen ap David) (Owain's father was the 8th baron Edeyrnion) in 1334 who resided at Plas Uchaf in the parish of Llangar, Merionethshire.
 The family started using the surname "Hughes of Gwerclas" for Humphrey Hughes, the son of Hugh ap William after 1546.
 Over a century later it is Thomas Hughes, the "Esquire of Gwerclas and Hendreforfydd" who is recorded as having served as a captain under the Royalist standard for Charles I and died in 1670.
 His third and only surviving son John Hughes married a descendant of Ednyfed Fychan.
 John was succeeded first by his brother Hugh, and then his son Daniel the 15th Baron of Cymmer-yn-Edeirnion.
 Daniel married Catherine daughter of John Wynn "of Pen y Clawdd".
 He died in 1754 and from this time the Hughes of Gwerclas resided at Pen y Clawdd, thought to be in the vicinity of Chirk in Flintshire.

-In 1851 the XVIIIth Baron of Kymmer yn Edernion is recorded as being William Hughes Esq. (b.
+In 1851, the XVIIIth Baron of Kymmer yn Edeirnion was recorded as William Hughes Esq. (b.
 1801 at Pen y Clawdd).
-He spent a long time living at Gayton Mansion in Northamptonshire.
-In the 1851 National Census of England and Wales he, along with his wife, children, and domestic servants are recorded as living in Twyford, Hampshire.
-He contributed to antiquarian debate and was employed as a barrister at the Inner Temple.
-His only son, William O'Farrel Hughes, was still living in 1911 but by then a 73-year-old retired clergyman with no children.
-His cousin - Lieutenant Talbot de Bashall Hughes (b.
-1836) - had joined the Cape Mounted Riflemen in the 1850s and disappears from the record.
-It is possible that he may have died in South Africa during the Anglo-Zulu Wars.
-The Barony of Kymmer yn Edeirnion is currently dormant, as it is uncertain whether there are any living descendants of the Hughes of Gwerclas family.
+He resided for a time at Gayton Mansion in Northamptonshire and, according to the 1851 National Census of England and Wales, was living at Twyford, Hampshire, with his wife, children, and domestic servants.
+Hughes was active in antiquarian debate and worked as a barrister at the Inner Temple.
+His only son, William O'Farrel Hughes, was still alive in 1911 as a 73-year-old retired clergyman, but left no children.
+A cousin, Lieutenant Talbot de Bashall Hughes (b.
+1836), joined the Cape Mounted Riflemen in the 1850s, after which his fate is unrecorded.
+The Barony of Kymmer yn Edeirnion is regarded as dormant, as no living descendants of the Hughes of Gwerclas family have been identified.